Watch how you can scan business cards while moving and still achieve the Wingman accuracy guarantee.

 This is the first in a series of blog posts related to scanning business cards while in an environment with adverse conditions.

-This blog post is about scanning business cards while in motion and coincides with new technology we are rolling out today that focuses on the environmental problem of capturing an accurate card scan from an image that contains motion blur: Business Card Image Stabilization™.
+This blog post is about scanning business cards while in motion and coincides with new technology we are rolling out today that focuses on the environmental problem of capturing an accurate card scan from an image that contains motion blur: Business Card Scanning Image Stabilization™.
 This technology enables users to scan business cards with high accuracy while the card or device is in motion.

-Why image stabilization is important
+Why image stabilization is important when scanning

 Before deciding to build the Wingman business card scanner, we interviewed hundreds of sales and marketing professionals.
 We heard in many of these interviews that the existing business card scanning mobile applications failed to achieve satisfactory levels of accuracy.
 In 5 separate interviews we heard verbatim, “I can type it faster myself.”
 Since the first days of building Wingman, our goal has been to achieve 100% accuracy by using a combination of artificial intelligence and human review.
 The guaranteed accuracy is included in our in our Terms of Service.
 So, while there may be some instances when the Wingman scan is not accurate, we promise to improve continually and will refund your monthly subscription payment for the month that the inaccurate scan occurs.